Pixelatedza/MMAE/README.md

 The following will show you what to change in the *Assembly-CSharp.dll* file.
 The file can be edited using [dnSpy](https://github.com/0xd4d/dnSpy).
 You can just scroll down to the releases section, it will lead you to the download page.

+> Note!
+You need the other DLLs from the *Assembly-CSharp.dll* folder to compile the edited code.

 When your at the place you want to change the code, simply right click and say edit method (C#) or edit class (C#).
 They will both open an editor where you can make the changes.
 Once the changes are made, click the compile button and hope everything compiles happily.

 ## Perfect Setup